Journaling Resources

 Habit & Pattern Reflection

-• “What’s one small habit I return to that no longer serves me?”
+• “What is one small habit I return to that no longer serves me?”

 • “When do I feel most aligned with my values?”